m e n u

 "Well, as tenants, of course," he reminded her impatiently.

-She wiped her desk and went to the sink to rinse the cloth and hang it on the hook next to the mirror, pursing her lips thoughtfully.
+She wiped her desk and went to the sink to rinse the cloth and hang it on the hook next to the mirror, brows up and pursed lips as if about to cry "Eureka!".

 Alex followed every move, but didn't dare push them.